Survey Research Yields Data on Employee Turnover

-Another example of survey research to identify issues related to employee turnover comes from an independent survey research firm in Australia that released their Retention Review in 2012.
+Another example of survey research to identify issues related to employee turnover comes from an independent survey research firm in Australia.

 “An average staff turnover rate of 18% costs organizations with 100 employees around $1 million every year,” notes Nicholas Barnett, CEO of the independent survey research firm.
 “Employers can save around $280,000 per year for every 100 staff they employ by reducing their turnover by just 5%.
 This should be achievable for many Australian companies, as our research shows that 80% of turnover is within the control of the organization.”

 The research is based on exit survey responses from over 11,000 employees and 40 Australian-based companies over a four and one half year period.
 Organizations who responded to the survey ranged in size from 50-30,000 employees and included industries such as state government, manufacturing, financial, wholesale, professional services, and private entities.

 Their findings?
 People leave organizations due to the job itself; if the job is unsatisfying, people will leave, regardless of incentives.
 The survey found that men and women left jobs for reasons related to their home lives at comparable rates – 40% for men and 47% for women.

 “Based on our research, we believe there are five steps organizations can take to reduce staff turnover.
 The first step is to measure turnover to develop a clear retention roadmap, then continue making jobs more meaningful, foster a positive workplace culture, enable and recognize performance, and accommodate home life circumstances.
 Reducing staff turnover requires the focus and attention of the whole executive team, supported by managers at all levels,” said Bennett.